Jasonblalack/zyngapoker/Web-server.md

 Jasy comes with a built-in web server for delivering content easily without setting up a system server or requiring administrator rights.
-The Webserver component is based on the excellent and simple to use [CherryPy](http://www.cherrypy.org).
+The web server component is based on the excellent and simple to use [CherryPy](http://www.cherrypy.org).

 ## Features